thlmenezes/flashblog/README.md

 ## Description

-A template slide generation model from markdown
+Automation template for slide generation model from markdown

 ## Dependencies